RAMP-PCAR/ramp-pcar-docs/docs/json-config-en.md

 This page will walk you through the layout of the application configuration object and all of its properties.

+For details on migrating a config file from Canada Goose to Dragonfly, see the [Migration Guide](config-migration-en.html).

 <div class="toc"></div>

 ##Object Outline